 By 1938, Gilbert had taken over the American Flyer Corporation, relocating the entire operation from Chicago to New Haven.
 He re-designed the appearance and packaging of the trains, but kept the American Flyer name.
 Gilbert's marketing magic helped revive sales, and American Flyer once again competed with Lionel Trains, the market leader at the time.

-What's your Ac Gilbert worth?
+What's your Ac Gilbert worth in 2021?
 Here are some recently sold items.